Prepare your Course Schedule and Alternatives

 Before registering, you will need to figure out what courses you want to take.
-Following the guidelines below, create a schedule of your first-choice courses and identify several alternatives.
-Plan to register for 12-16 credits.
+Following the guidelines below, create a schedule of your first choice courses and identify several alternative courses in case one or more of your first-choice courses are full.
+You should register for 12-16 credits.
 Your first-semester course schedule should include some of the following courses:

 The Inquiry Seminar is a course required of all Linfield students and must be taken in the first year.
 Most students take an Inquiry Seminar in their first semester.
 Inquiry Seminars (INQS 125) are a part of the Linfield Curriculum and focus on oral and written communication skills.
 Inquiry Seminars are topic-based, meaning they are taught by faculty from many different fields and offer a wide range of topics that vary from semester to semester.
 Include an Inquiry Seminar in your course schedule unless all Inquiry Seminars are full and/or the one(s) you want conflict with another course that you really want to take.

 The Linfield Curriculum is the name for our general education requirements.
 Every student must complete these requirements to graduate.
 Courses that satisfy Linfield Curriculum (or LC) courses are designated on the list of course offerings and in the course description with an acronym.
 Courses that satisfy LC requirements may also count toward your intended major.

 Below are the acronyms to look for when seeking out LC courses:

 GP (Global Pluralisms)

 Refer to the section below on Reading the List of Course Offerings for instructions about how to get information about a course.

 How do I find out the recommended courses for my intended major?

 Refer to the Academic Programs Grid either online or in the New Student Orientation and Academic Advising Guide for information about the courses you should take in your first semester to prepare for your intended major.
 Want more information?
 Check out the information in the College Catalog.